EmptyStar/Asunder/README.md

 Known issues for the current version of Asunder are listed below.

  * Islands may overlap in strange configurations
- * `Grass` resources are not appropriate in most cases because islands are often stacked vertically
- * Floating boulders are mostly just edge boulders
- * Some biome-specific BO3's spawn in very unappealing formations

 If you would like to contribute fixes for any of these issues, pull requests are welcome.
 For any reported issues, screenshots and the output of the `/tc biome` command would be extremely helpful.